The Styles feature allows you to define a set of properties or attributes of an object, that can be reused across your team's designs.

 Styles are published along with any Components when you publish a file to the Team Library.

-3. Add a Description of the changes you've made to the file:
+- Add Description of the changes you've made to the file:

 When a Library is enabled, you’ll see the Styles from that Team Library included in the Style picker.
 You can use any Styles that are shared with you, but you may not be able to edit them.